| Body

 60 drops essential oil

-Eucalyptus Foot Lotion
+for a jar.
+Eucalyptus Foot

-30ml almond oil
+Lotion30ml almond oil

 10ml avocado oil